gdalle/phd-resources/pages/general/health.md

 ---
 layout: page
 title: Health
+subtitle: Take care of your health, it is way more important than your PhD
 ---

-Here you will find resources to take care of your health, which **should always come before your PhD**.

 ## Mental health